ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

 #### 3. EXTERNAL

 The EXTERNAL interface on the NMP enables flexible lighting control.
 Users can directly manage lighting or integrate it with an SPDT switch for customized automation and centralized control.
-Control settings can be adjusted via the Touch Panel and Web-Console.
+Control settings can be adjusted via the Touch Panel and Web Console.

 <img src="./img/NMP_External.png" alt="image-20240227115151324" style="zoom: 25%;" />